Writing documentation for your house

 Implementation

 Let me preface this section by saying that my implementation is almost certainly too complex.
-Yours might be a binder with notes.
+Yours might be a binder with hand-written notes.
 Or, maybe a Google Doc.
 Or, maybe it’s a YouTube channel with a bunch of short videos.
-I personally like having a website I can pull up and search on any device.
+I personally like having a website I can pull up and search on my phone.

-So, for implementing the documentation site itself, I’m a big fan of Material for Mkdocs.
-I created a git repo for my house, which I use to store this documentation (automatically built and deployed via Netlify).
+So, for implementing the documentation site itself, I’m a big fan of Astro Starlight.
+I created a git repo for my house, which I use to store this documentation (automatically built and deployed via Cloudflare Pages).
 In addition, this git repo serves as a convenient place to store other important, house-related documents.

 Here is an example directory structure (not real, but illustrative).